 I. Access to WebDAV URL

 - The address can be used in any WebDAV client to access the contents of a folder stored in the cloud.
-You can only access folder created and owned by you!
+You can only access folders created and owned by you!

 II.
-Instructions for employees and students of affiliated institutions (SSO oder Single Sign-On-users)
+Instructions for employees and students of affiliated institutions (SSO or Single Sign-On-users)

 Please note: You will find the instruction for the guests further below.

-To access folders via WebDAV, you have to authenticate through signing into the FAUbox.
+To access folders via WebDAV, you have to authenticate by signing into the FAUbox.
 You will need your username which is usually your SSO-username (EduPersonPrincipalName) in the form of <IdM-username>@<domain>.

 - Open the file manager.